The bread I always make at Christmas and Easter.

 In 1999, my older sister gave me Baking With Julia.
 It’s an amazing cookbook filled with all kinds of fancy things that guest bakers made with Julia Child on the companion PBS show and the book is filled to the brim with beautiful photographs by the amazing (and married) team of Gentl and Hyres.

 I keep the birthday card as a bookmark in my favorite page, that of the cardamom bread called “pulla” by Beatrice Ojakangas.
 Here’s the 1.5x recipe I use twice each year to make 2 very large or 3 regular braided loaves.
-(One or two for the occasion, one for eating fresh from the oven.)
+(One or two for the occasion, one for giving away.)
+You can adjust it down for fewer loaves.

 1 1/2 cups milk